Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Earlier characterizations of path graphs and directed path graphs

-Chaplick \emph{et al.} \cite{chaplick-gutierrez} gave an algorithm that, by starting from the clique path tree of a path graph, build the directed clique path tree, if it exists, in linear time.
-This result is resumed in the following theorem.
+\cite{chaplick-gutierrez} gave an algorithm that, by starting from the clique path tree of a path graph, builds the directed clique path tree, if it exists, in linear time.
+This result is summarized in the following theorem.

 \begin{theorem}[\cite{chaplick-gutierrez}] If there exists a polynomial algorithm that tests if a graph $G$ is a path graph and returns a clique path tree of $G$ when the answer is ``yes", then there exists an algorithm with the same complexity to test if a graph is a directed path graph. \end{theorem}